Axosoft/moby-git/chapter/001-loomings.md

 Loomings.
 =========

-Call me Ishmael.
+Call me dude.
 Some years ago — never mind how long precisely — having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 It is a way I have of driving off the spleen and regulating the circulation.
 Whenever